MomsGetReal Alumni include:

 Keeping journals has been a lifelong outlet for expression of creativity and emotion for Lisa.
 Lisa plans to use these journals as an outline for periodic posts to MomsGetReal™ in hopes of sparking creativity and joy in others.

-Corporate public relations director by day, student of life on this rock by night (and principal at Mosaic Creative Services), Chris started freelancing in 2005 when she had the idea that she could help entrepreneurs of all shapes and sizes take their rambled sentences, notes scratched out on cocktail napkins and half-baked thoughts and ideas and transform them into a message that would give them – and their customers, fans and followers – goosebumps every time it’s read.
+Corporate public relations director by day, Chris started freelancing in 2005 when she had the idea that she could help entrepreneurs of all shapes and sizes take their rambled sentences, notes scratched out on cocktail napkins and half-baked thoughts and ideas and transform them into a message that would give them – and their customers, fans and followers – goosebumps every time it’s read.
 Conveying the voice, intent and passion precisely of others is her water.
 Learning to use her own voice to as she follows her own path is her oxygen.

 If Chris could have your attention for 15 seconds, she’d want you to hear this and take it to heart: “The words echoing in your head, heart, and soul are there to remind you that you are sentient, cognizant and have something worth sharing, repeating and living.
 And there’s a singular obsession that we all have to make them known: call it passion, destiny, fate or life’s purpose – it doesn’t matter.
 It’s what makes your heart race, brain speed up, and time slow down.
 It makes you laugh, guides the soundtrack in your head, and pushes you every day to say “what IS that?”
 It creates love, heartbreak, and strength, exposes our weaknesses, shows the best and worst of our ego to the world, and ultimately sculpts this malleable thing that we call life into something.